repwolfe/613/README.md

 The goal is to have the entire site eventually be bilingual.
 Everything is in Hebrew by default, but the language can be changed to English.
 Data that hasn't yet been translated will remain being displayed in Hebrew.

+Most of the textual data for this project came from [**Sefaria**](https://www.sefaria.org/?home).
+We are extremely grateful for their dedication to Jewish texts, making them freely avaiable online for all.
+For more details, [see below](#sources).

 ## Technologies
  - [Slim](http://www.slimframework.com/) (PHP framework for a RESTful database access)
  - [sqlite](https://www.sqlite.org/index.html) (to compile the .sql files into a read-only database)